ThomasLee03/CS506-Project-Midterm-Report-and-Presentation/README.md

 ### Mean, Median, and Mode Imputation Techniques

 For each corrupted pixel, I replaced missing values based on the specified averaging technique (mean, median, or mode) calculated from the column values.
-Although I initially considered using the K-nearest neighbors for more contextual imputation, this approach was computationally prohibitive.
+Although I initially considered using a KNN variation, where I choose the nearest k pixels of the corrupted pixel to imputate the corrupted pixels, however this approach was computationally prohibitive.

 Below are the visual results for the three imputation techniques: